vitaminj/aws-iot-device-sdk-js/README.md

 <a name="get"></a>
 ### awsIot.thingShadow#get(thingName, [clientToken])

-Get the current state of the thing shadow named `thingName`, which must have been previously registered using [awsIot.thingShadow#register()](#register).
+Get the current state of the Thing Shadow named `thingName`, which must have been previously registered using [awsIot.thingShadow#register()](#register).
 The thingShadow class will subscribe to all applicable topics and publish on the
 <b>get</b> sub-topic.